nanolith/dumbphone/README.md

 basic services (voice and SMS) along with some integrations with some of my other IoT projects.

-At the core of this project is an NXP / Freescale Kinetis MCU with support for an MPU and SDRAM.
+At the core of this project is an NXP / Freescale Kinetis MCU with support optional for an MPU and SDRAM.
 A simple OS on this MCU provides the ability to run separate processes and to run both drivers and services as user space processes.
 This isn't the most performant setup, but it provides a high degree of process isolation, which ensures better stability and security.
 The OS consists of a simple microkernel that can pass messages and notifications between processes.
 Any supervisor specific lifting is performed by this microkernel, but everything else happens in user space.

+This project will run on a KE04 with a limited subset of features and safety, or a Kinetis K28 with full features and safety.